dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 Using the above described approach for redaction and appending of data, we can reduce the security operations on a vCon to signing and encryption.
 Two approached to signing are needed as we have data, in JSON format, that is contained within the vCon and may have data (typically media and file formats, often binary) not contained, inline in the vCon, that is externally referenced.

-Externally referenced data will be signed using [LM-OTS] with the signature and URL of the externally referenced data included in the vCon with the URL refererence, the signature and public key included in the vCon.
+Externally referenced data will be "signed" using [SHA-512] hash which along with the URL of the externally referenced data is included in the vCon.
-[LM-OTS] was chosen due to the relatively low cost to generate and verify the signature for what could be very large externally referenced media files and for the convenience of having a fairly small public key.
+[SHA-512] was chosen due to the relatively low cost to generate and verify the signature for what could be very large externally referenced media files.
-As the signature can be on the order of 1KB, the total data size required for the reference (i.e. URL, public key and signature) is still small in comparison to containing the entire externally referenced data.
-As the public key and signature are contained in the vCon which will also be signed, the chain of authentication is provided via the signature on the vCon itself.
+As the hash for each externally referenced file is contained in the vCon which will also be signed, the chain of authentication is provided via the signature on the vCon itself.
-This make the One Time Signature approach attractive as a solution as well.

 This document specifies the JSON format for vCons.
 So it seemed the logical solution for signing vCons, is JOSE [JWS] JSON Serialization and likewise for encrypting vCons is JOSE [JWE] JSON Serialization.
 The solutions are well documents, implementations are readily available and tested.